Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Modify/Chamfer.md

     This parameter is only available if mode is _Angle_.

 # Remarks
 To select the edges to chamfer click the editor button in the property panel.
-Unselected edges will be shown in blue, selected edges are shown in red.
+Edges that are not selected are shown in blue.
+Red faces show the result of a selected edge.
+The selection can be adjusted by clicking on blue edges to select and red faces to deselect.
 Re-click the editor button or press __ESC__ to close the editor.
 To select all possible edges, click __Select All__, to clear the selection click __Select None__.

 The chamfer modifier works on continous edges.
 When an edge is selected, additional edges may be automatically included.